Introduction

 D[MCP Clients] --> B

-5. Serve AI agents — create MCP servers so AI tools can use your integrations
+6. Serve AI agents — create MCP servers with OAuth access so AI tools can safely use workspace capabilities

 Need on-premise deployment, dedicated service accounts, or custom SLAs?
 Contact our sales team for enterprise options.